 As discussed above under COVID-19 Pandemic and Credit Risk, the Bank is vulnerable to the negative economic impacts of COVID-19.
 To ensure the effects of this economic shock event had been considered in credit risk ratings and the Bank's modelling process, a number of reasonable and supportable qualitative adjustments were applied based on the application of expert credit judgement.
-In determining whether a SICR occurred among those customers who had requested payment deferrals, the Bank considered the positive effect government support programs would have on probability of default.
-In assessing current and forecast economic conditions, consideration was given to COVID-19 and the offsetting effect significant government support measures would have on the unemployment rate and other key macroeconomic variables.
-In response to a second wave, the Bank has adopted a more pessimistic outlook of the economy which has been reflected in the scenario weights.
+In response to a third wave, and the uncertainty as it relates to an upcoming fourth wave, the Bank has adopted a more pessimistic outlook of the economy which has been reflected in the scenario weights.